UoGSCMHDataScience/.github/profile/README.md

-## This is GitHub account of the Data Science team at the School of Cardiovascular and Metabolic Health, University of Glasgow 👋
+## This is the GitHub account of the Data Science team at the School of Cardiovascular and Metabolic Health, University of Glasgow 👋

 <!--